wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 Other local log files for the processes of our cluster are located under `data/` folder for each process.

 #### Handling the configuration after initial install
 You should never attempt to alter the local configuration files directly, this will break your cluster.
-Use `SET/GET` commands to work with configuration of your Cluser.
+Use `set/get` commands to work with configuration of your Cluser.
 MCM will take of any needed restarts due to changing a configuration parameter.
 Type of cluster restart needed for configuration changes is dependant on the parameter, you can see all data node parameters [here](https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-params-ndbd.html), Section **Restart Type**.

 Look at configuration parameters set for the cluster
 ```
 mcm> get mycluster;
 ```
-By adding options `-d` mcm wil also print all configarion (parameters using default values), warning - this is a long list!
+By adding options `-d` mcm wil also print all configarion (parameters using default values).
 ```
 mcm> get -d mycluster;
 ```
-You can retrieve all values for specific type of processes by adding process type to the get command
+You can retrieve all values for specific type of processes by adding process type to the `get` command
 ```
 mcmd> get :ndbmtd mycluster;
 ```